 Films and Documentaries from a Changing Arab World

 The BBC Arabic Festival is an annual, week-long event that screens short films and documentaries about current social and political changes taking place in the Arab world.
 The festival takes place at the iconic art-deco Radio Theatre at BBC's Broadcasting House in central London.
-The screenings take place alongside a series of talks, presentations and performances that highlight current events in the Arab world.
+The screenings take place alongside a series of talks, presentations and performances that highlight current events and freedom of expression in the Arab world.
 The official selection of films also have the potential to air on BBC Arabic television as part of our special TV programming produced exclusively around the festival.